rgmarelli/devscpp/doc/manual-en.md

     coupled.add( model1 );
     coupled.add( model2 );

-Note that when using CoupledCompositeModel, the child model instances are directly registered with the coupled model.
+Note that when using CoupledCompositeModel, the child model instances are directly registered with the coupled model:

     DEVS::CoupledCompositeSimulator coupled_simulator(&coupled);